Talgram: Demographics

-Talgram is a nagar panchayat that is located in the district of Kannauj in Uttar Pradesh state of India.
-It comes in the Kanpur division.
-It is a tehsil headquarter and is located 31 km west from the district headquarters of Kannauj.
-The nearby villages to Talgram are Atrauli (4 km), Mundala (3 km), Narmau (3 km), Gadnapur Kazi (3 km), Jaramau Almapur (3 km).
-The people of Talgram primarily make their living through agriculture, cottage industry and other small scale industries.
+Talgram comes from the Kanpur division.
+It is a tehsil headquarter and is located 31 km west of the district headquarters of Kannauj.
+The nearby villages to Talgram are Atrauli (4 km), Mundala (3 km), Narmau (3 km), Gadnapur Kazi (3 km), and Jaramau Almapur (3 km).
+The people of Talgram primarily make their living through agriculture, cottage industries and other small scale industries.
 To a large extent, they are also dependent on natural and human forces.
-Ganga Charan Verma is one of the prominent business houses of Talgram.
+Ganga Charan Verma is one of the prominent business houses in Talgram.